Ramyashreeyr2309/DevOps_Assignment_ACEest_Gym_and_Fitness_Application/README.md

 A new POST route, /save_client, was added in version 1.1 to handle saving or updating client information in the database.
 It includes logic to handle database conflicts using ON CONFLICT(name) DO UPDATE

 APP_V_1_1_2
-Added Client List, Progress Report
+Added Client List, Progress Report in website